smarthomeNG/plugins/yamahayxc/README.md

 ## Notes
 This plugin is still under development, but in daily use by myself: displaying current device and playback status as well as controlling power, playback and volume.
+Currently tested devices are WX-010, ISX-18D, RX-V483.
 The plugin makes use of the Yamaha Extended Control (YXC) API, which is based on JSON formatted data.
 The plugin subscribes to active devices to get notifications of changed.
 These are received over UDP.
 The plugin should handle multiple network interfaces to connect to different devices (no errors so far, but not enough devices to actually test, yet)